mariam0521/Block-Chain-Based-Voting-System-/README.md

-🤝 Contributing
+# Contributing

 Contributions are welcome!
 Please fork this repository and create a pull request.

-👨‍💻 Author
+# Author

-Developed by mariam and sana
+Developed by mariam
-🎓 Final Year CSE Project | Blockchain & Cloud Enthusias